jcarlosorte/TFG/README.md

 Overview
 --------
-PyMIL-BNF contains a Python implementation of multiple-instance learning (MIL) framework and uses the toolbox MILpy, the toolbox contains algorithms to train and evaluate MIL classifiers.
+BNF-pyMIL contains a Python implementation of multiple-instance learning (MIL) framework and uses the toolbox MILpy, the toolbox contains algorithms to train and evaluate MIL classifiers.

 Stage of Development: